|

 9. We Don’t Eat Our Classmates by Ryan T. Higgins

-Penelope Rex is a dinosaur that is very nervous about her first day of school.
+Penelope Rex is a dinosaur nervous about her first day of school.
 She is surprised to find out that her classmates aren’t dinosaurs like her but…children!
+No one wants to be friends with a dinosaur who eats her classmates!

 10. The Day You Begin by Jacqueline Woodson

-This story reminds us that we all feel like we don’t quite fit in sometimes.
-It focuses on teaching students to push forward and be courageous anyway because they never know who might make the perfect friend.
+Whether they’ve been separated from friends, are brand new to the school, or just don’t feel like they fit in, this story reminds us that we all feel like we don’t quite fit in sometimes.
+It focuses on teaching students to push forward and be courageous anyway, because they never know who might make the perfect friend.

 11. The Gingerbread Man Loose in the School by Laura Murray